Glossary of Green Power Terms

-Renewable Energy Certificates – Also known as RECs, green tags, green energy certificates, or tradable renewable certificates, certificates represent the technology and environmental attributes of electricity generated from renewable sources.
+Renewable Energy Certificates – Also known as RECs, green tags, green energy certificates, or tradable renewable certificates, certificates represent the technology and environmental attributes of electricity generated from renewable destinations.
 Renewable energy credits are usually sold in 1 megawatt-hour (MWh) units.
 A certificate can be sold separately from the mega-watt hour of generic electricity it is associated with.
 This flexibility enables customers to offset a percentage of their annual electricity use with certificates generated elsewhere.

 1200 Pennsylvania Avenue, NW